-I will start my account from Namche Bazaar as the trek into the rural village deserves an account all on its own!
-It took the team three days to reach Base Camp which is situated on a rocky outcrop above a huge drop to the valley below This is a two day trek from Namche traveling through small mountain villages.
+I will start my account from Namche Bazaar as the trek into the rural village deserves it's very own account!
+It took the team three days to reach Base Camp which is situated on a rocky outcrop above a huge drop to the valley below.
+This is a two day trek from Namche traveling through small mountain villages.
 The path then takes us through majestic landscape and a hidden valley all the while keeping us in the shadows of the mountains on either side.

 The team consisted of two English and Two Scotsmen.
 You can already imagine the beginning of a joke and the ongoing banter we had along the way.

-Our Support group included 12 sherpa and two climbing guides who hauled our gear day after day to our base camp.
+Our Support group included eight sherpa and two climbing guides who hauled our gear day after day to our base camp.

 It reminded me of the mountaineering book "ascent of Rum doodle" which makes fun of the support local people give to groups on mountain expeditions.
 Huge amount of porters hauling expedition gear up and down the mountain.

-Because of the location of the mountain it was very quiet and apart from two german climbers we were the only ones on the mountain.
+Because of the location of the mountain it was very quiet and apart from two german climbers we were the only ones there at that time.
 This gives the mountain a real expedition and exploratory feel which sometimes is missed when climbing some of Nepal's more popular peaks.

 We decided to make our summit attempt from Advance base camp having spoken to a team who had summited from the same point earlier on in the year.
 It seemed like a long day but I was confident our team was strong enough to make it.
 Everyone had acclimatised really well and ha prepared themselves physically before departing.
 Advanced base camp is situated on a small outcrop just above the glacier leading to the gulley.